RanjanaKChaudhary/stayvista-clone/README.md

 # StayVista Clone

 This is a **StayVista website clone** built using **React.js**, **Bootstrap**, and **React Router**.
-The project focuses on UI layout, navigation, cards, and basic routing similar to the StayVista platform.
+The project focuses on UI layout, navigation, cards,json data fetching and basic routing similar to the StayVista platform.

 ---